angularsen/fusioncache-issue-442/README.md

 - RedisReproConsole - console app, trying to do the same thing with multiple `FusionCache` instances invoked concurrently

 I have so far only been able to reproduce in an API request context, not in the console app.
+The repro incurs very high concurrent load, so Redis timeouts and thread starvation is not unthinkable, but the issue is about a _regression_ in FusionCache where this started becoming a big problem.

 ## Prerequisites
 - .NET9 SDK